wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (2) A joint regulator must, as soon as practicable, advise the other joint regulator if it receives notice of a proposed amendment to the rules of a designated settlement system.

-    Section 156ZB: substituted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156ZB: replaced, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156ZC Proposed amendments to rules may be disallowed